abhijithsnair1111/Retail-Data-Warehouse-Project/README.md

-# Retail Data Warehouse : ETL Medallion Pipeline
+# Retail Data Warehouse : ETL Pipeline with Medallion Architecture and Star Schema for a Retail Chain

 Welcome to the Retail Data Warehouse Project 🪛